Get an annual AARP membership for only $9. Offer ends 12/11.

 • A doctor must certify that you are homebound, i.e. your condition keeps you from leaving home without help (wheelchair, walker, help from another person), leaving home takes a “considerable and taxing effort”

-In addition, you can only receive benefits for a part-time skilled nurse, which is defined as providing care on fewer than 7 days/week or less than 8 hours each day over a period of 21 days or less.
+In addition, you can only receive benefits for a part-time skilled nurse, defined as providing care on fewer than 7 days/week or less than 8 hours each day over a period of 21 days or less.
 Those needing full-time care (beyond the above)

 What Medicare Covers